pculllback/atml3-docs/source/includes/_methods.md

 ### pick_object()

-This function picks an object at the end of a key path out of a data set.
+This method picks an object at the end of a key path out of a data set.

 ```atml3
 pick_object(#object.list, "fieldName", "value 2")